MichaelCurrin/code-cookbook/recipes/jekyll/snippets/repo-metadata.md

 github_username: MyUsername
 ```

 You do not have to set your repo name in the config.
-Jekyll will find the repo name (from the `git remote` setup when you cloned or pushed the repo) and make that available as `site.baseurl`, always with a leading forward slash.
+Jekyll will find the repo name (from the `git remote` set up when you cloned or pushed the repo) and make that available as `site.baseurl`, always with a leading forward slash.

 e.g. `/code-cookbook`